opil/documentation/docs/develop/SP/opil_api_sp.md

-	float64 theta # orientation of the node used for annotations string name	# e.g. vertex_0 or annotation name string uuid	# unique id of a vertex created from its unique name geometry_msgs/Point[] footprint # four points of a squared footprint around a vertex of size cell_size
+	float64 theta # orientation of the node used for annotations string name	# e.g. vertex_0 or annotation name string uuid	# unique id of a vertex created from its unique name

 Edge.msg